CAR ACCIDENT WITH STOLEN CAR IN MINNEAPOLIS – WHO PAYS FOR DAMAGE? LAWYER ANSWERS

 The stolen vehicle ended up crashing at Nicollet Avenue and 35th Street, landing upside down on someone’s front lawn.
 Three people were in the car.
 A female was taken into custody while two males fled on foot.

 The driver of the bus and the red car suffered minor injuries.

 Our attorneys have represented many people in a Minneapolis Car Accident including some caused by the driver of a stolen car.
-This is obviously a very frustrating situation for the victim, however the victim does have some right.
+This is obviously a very frustrating situation for the victim, however the victim does have some rights.
 First, if you are hit by a stolen car and your car is damaged, your auto insurance will pay for the repair or replacement costs if you have collision coverage.
-Also, if you were injury in the car accident your auto insurance will pay your medical bills and lost wages up to a certain point.
+Also, if you were injury in the car accident or even as a pedestrian, your auto insurance will pay your medical bills and lost wages up to a certain point.
 Plus you may be entitled to additional compensation through your uninsured motorist coverage, which is part of every auto insurance policy in Minnesota.